collinsullivanhub/Toucan-IDS/README.md

 If Toucan detects malificent activity, it can respond.
 For example, if gratuitous ARPs are discovered being sent across a network, Toucan will unpoison the default gateway and unpoison the victim.

-Toucan will also monitor for DNS and MDNS traffic for the situation in which a MITM has occured (and somehow gone unnoticed), any sort of DNS poisoning can be monitored.
+Toucan will also monitor for DNS and MDNS traffic for the situation in which a MITM has occured (and has somehow gone undetected), so any sort of DNS poisoning can be monitored.

 *I have included an example log file also in which I ran the program on a /24 network and did an arp-scan just to generate some activity